 What Are Topic Clusters?

-Topic clusters—also called content clusters or hub and spoke pages—are a content marketing tactic used to improve a website’s search engine optimization (SEO).
-With this tactic, you create in-depth landing pages that cover topics related to your business or subject matter expertise.
+A topic cluster content strategy is used to establish your brand as an authority on a given subject to both search engines and your audience.
+Part of the topic clustering process includes creating in-depth landing pages that cover ideas related to your business or subject matter expertise.
 This can help you target a wide range of relevant keywords while also organizing website content in a way that makes it easier for site visitors to find and consume.
-Though topic clusters can consist of many pages and subpages, there are typically two main parts: pillar pages and cluster pages.
+Though topic clusters can consist of many pages and subpages, there are typically two main components: pillar pages and cluster pages.